-- Fixed a crash when calling rndc stats on some Windows builds: some Visual Studio compilers generate code that crashes when the "%z" printf() format specifier is used.
-[RT #42380] - Windows installs were failing due to triggering UAC without the installation binary being signed. - A change in the internal binary representation of the RBT database node structure enabled a race condition to occur (especially when BIND was built with certain compilers or optimizer settings), leading to inconsistent database state which caused random assertion failures.
+- A change in the internal binary representation of the RBT database node structure enabled a race condition to occur (especially when BIND was built with certain compilers or optimizer settings), leading to inconsistent database state which caused random assertion failures.
 [RT #42380] - Referencing a nonexistent zone in a response-policy statement could cause an assertion failure during configuration.
 [RT #43787] - rndc addzone could cause a crash when attempting to add a zone with a type other than master or slave.
 Such zones are now rejected.
 [RT #43665] - named could hang when encountering log file names with large apparent gaps in version number (for example, when files exist called "logfile.0", "logfile.1", and "logfile.1482954169").
 This is now handled correctly.
-[RT #38688]

-- If a zone was updated while named was processing a query for nonexistent data, it could return out-of-sync NSEC3 records causing potential DNSSEC validation failure.
+[RT #38688] - If a zone was updated while named was processing a query for nonexistent data, it could return out-of-sync NSEC3 records causing potential DNSSEC validation failure.
 [RT #43247] - named could crash when loading a zone which had RRISG records whose expiry fields were far enough apart to cause an integer overflow when comparing them.
-[RT #40571] - The arpaname and named-rrchecker commands were not installed into the correct pre-fix/bin directory.
+[RT #40571] - The arpaname command was not installed into the correct prefix/bin directory.
 [RT #42910] - When receiving a response from an authoritative server with a TTL value of zero, named> will now only use that response once, to answer the currently active clients that were waiting for it.
 Previously, such response could be cached and reused for up to one second.
-[RT #42142] - named-checkconf now checks the rate-limit clause for correctness.
-[RT #42970] - Corrected a bug in the rndc control channel that could allow a read past the end of a buffer, crashing named.
-Thanks to Lian Yihan for reporting this error.
+[RT #42142] - Corrected a bug in the rndc control channel that could allow a read past the end of a buffer, crashing named.
+Thanks to Lian Yihan for reporting this error. - Reverted a change to the query logging format that was inadvertently backported from the 9.11 branch.
+[RT #43238]